 In the Gartner Survey, remote employees attributed their increased productivity to changes in physical space.
 They also mentioned the lessening of management supervision.

 At first, they may seem trivial.
-But lighting, air quality, temperature, and noise level affect employee productivity and performance.
+But lighting, air quality, temperature, and noise levelOpens in a new tab. affect employee productivity and performance.
 The amount of noise can bore or distract you.
 The lighting can also stimulate you or make you feel sleepy.

 The overall vibe of a workplace is detrimental to how you perform.
 So, remote work lets you customize a space that brings the most out of your productivity.

-The lack of face-to-face management supervision may seem worrying, especially to company owners.
+The lack of face-to-face management supervisionOpens in a new tab. may seem worrying, especially to company owners.
 But it allows employees to tap more into their creativity.
 It also teaches them to be more responsible and accountable.

 If your fear is about employees completely deprioritizing their jobs, there’s no need to worry.
 There are ways to monitor them, even in a remote setting.
 You just need to find the right tools and software.